ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 number of different Issuers used to a small number to maintain the privacy properties the Client requires.
-As long as each redemption partition maintains a strong privacy boundary with the others, the number of bits of information the verifier can learn is bounded by the number of "redemption partitions".
+As long as each redemption partition maintains a strong privacy boundary with the others, the number of bits of information the Origin can learn is bounded by the number of "redemption partitions".

 To support this strategy, the client keeps track of a `partition` which